-Poker revenue for the three months ended September 30, 2017 was \$221.4 million as compared to Poker revenue of \$196.8 million for the prior year period, which represents an increase of approximately 12.5% year-over-year.
-The increase in Poker revenue was primarily the result of (i) the implementation of the Stars Rewards loyalty program, (ii) the re-launch of online poker in Portugal, and (iii) positive impacts of foreign exchange fluctuations.
-Notwithstanding, Poker revenues were negatively impacted by among other things (i) certain customers playing, either entirely or partially in place of poker, the Corporation's real-money online casino offerings, (ii) a provision for retrospective VAT relating to prior periods in Switzerland following a change in policy by in the Swiss tax authority regarding the relevant tax law, (iii) the new local licensing regime in the Czech Republic with more onerous customer registration requirements for online gaming accounts requiring face-to-face verification, (iv) the cessation of operations in Colombia, Australia and Slovenia, and (v) previously disclosed negative operating conditions in Poland primarily related to constraints on processing payments in that jurisdiction.
+Poker revenue for the three months ended December 31, 2017 was \$234.4 million as compared to \$217.2 million for the prior year period, which represents an increase of 7.9% year-over-year.
+The increase in Poker revenue was primarily the result of (i) positive impacts of foreign exchange fluctuations, (ii) the implementation of the Stars Rewards loyalty program, and (iii) the re-launch of online poker in Portugal.
+Notwithstanding, Poker revenues were negatively impacted by, among other things (i) certain customers playing, either entirely or partially in place of poker, the Corporation's real-money online casino offerings, (ii) the cessation of operations in Australia and

+Colombia, (iii) the new local licensing regime in the Czech Republic with more onerous customer registration requirements for online gaming accounts requiring face-to-face verification, and (iv) previously disclosed negative operating conditions in Poland primarily related to constraints on processing payments in that jurisdiction.
 For information on the impact of fluctuations in foreign exchange rates, see "Foreign Exchange Impact on Revenue" below.